hiroki-kozuki/Thermodynamic-Simulation/README.md

   in the console.

-- If the animation still does not work, try changing the graphics backend:
+- If the animation still doesn't work, try changing the graphics backend:

 	- Windows 10:
 	  Tools -> Preferences -> IPython console -> graphics -> graphics backend